owncloud-archive/documentation/admin_manual/configuration/server/antivirus_configuration.rst

 #.
 Files are checked when they are uploaded or updated (whether because they were edited or saved) but *not* when they are downloaded.
 #. ownCloud doesn't support a cache of previously scanned files.
 #.
 If the app is either not configured or is misconfigured, then it rejects file uploads.
 #.
-If ClamAV is unavailable, then it rejects file uploads.
+If ClamAV is unavailable, then the app rejects file uploads.
 #.
 A file size limit applies both to background jobs and to file uploads.

 .. _configure_clamav_antivirus_scanner_label: